yurivenceslau/demo/README.md

 # Demonstracao

-Learning more Github with Rocketseat
+Learning more Github with Rocketseat, and suffering sometimes